maykinmedia/django-timeline-logger/docs/index.rst

 The source code can be found on Github_.

-Bugs can also be reported on the github_ repository, and pull requests are welcome.
+Bugs can also be reported on the Github_ repository, and pull requests are welcome.
 See :ref:`contributing` for more details.